-2Paragraph 11.4 of Article 11, Non-Performance, of the Ageeement is amended by adding thereto immediately after the last sentence thereof the following; to wit:
+5. Paragraph 11.4 of Article 11, Non-Performance, of the Ageeement is amended by inserting therein, immediately after the phrase “SDP = Seller’s Daily Price.
+The lowest daily price determined by the index below for the Gas Delivery/Receipt Point,” and immediately before the subheading, “Gas Delivered in Canada,” the following; to wit:

 [Use first paragraph supplied by Enron for the amendment to paragraph 11.4; remaining paragraphs supplied in the Enron Draft are in the Agreement already.]